Ionic Rare Earths 51% currently (earning up to 60%)

 Makuutu has a current Mineral Resource Estimate (MRE) of:

-Makuutu is defined as a shallow, near surface orebody, with clay layer averaging 11.9m thick under cover approximately 3m deep.
-The key characteristics of Makuutu include continuous mineralisation, low strip ratio, low cost bulk mining potential, in conjunction with metallurgical recoveries of up to metallurgical recoveries of up to 75% TREE Ce 3 (Total Rare Earth minus Cerium) using simple extraction techniques, provide a platform for IonicRE to develop Makuutu into a significant, low-cost, rare earths operation.
-In addition to REE’s, Makuutu has potential fo production of appreciable content of scandium in the product, and potentially opportunities for the separation of scandium as a separate co-product will be explored in future phases of the project.
+Makuutu is defined as a shallow, near surface orebody, with REE bearing ionic adsorption clay layer thickness between 5m to 30m thick under cover approximately 3m deep.
+The key characteristics of Makuutu include continuous mineralisation, low strip ratio, low-cost bulk mining potential, in conjunction with metallurgical recoveries of up to metallurgical recoveries of up to 75% TREE-CeO2 (Total Rare Earth minus Cerium) using simple extraction techniques, provide a platform for IonicRE to develop Makuutu into a significant long-life, low-cost, rare earths operation.
+In addition to REE’s, Makuutu has potential for production of appreciable content of scandium in the product.

 IonicRE will implement a simple metallurgy and processing system at Makuutu, which is outlined below.